 The amount of public interest in the project is staggering.
 This is the first time in history of the Capital Regional District that a public hearing has been extended to a third day.

 One more day left of public hearings on urban sprawl in the Juan de Fuca forests: unless we the people still have more to say.

 Last night the auditorium at Edward Milne Community School was packed to the brims.
 Hundreds of people came out to have their say about the proposed 260 vacation home Marine Trail Resort.
 The room was so full, that at some points there was 40 people waiting outside to get in.

 For the next two nights the fate of the Juan de Fuca forest lands rests in your hands.

 The Capital Regional District is hosting a public meeting on the proposed bylaw amendments to allow a 260 vacation home development smack dab in the middle of the Juan de Fuca forest lands - just metres away from the third most visited provincial park in the province.

 It’s time to take the fight against the sprawling mega-development along the Juan de Fuca trail to a public hearing.
 Marine Trail Holdings' rezoning application for a 260 unit timeshare resort has been pushed through the first and second reading by a subcommittee of the Capital Regional District board.

 We are doing our best to give you the information you need to buy bee-friendly plants for this season.
-More and more garden centres, including Lowe’s and Home Depot, have committed to phasing out neonic-treated plants.
-However, this process will take a few years, so still be wary when purchasing this season – if they can’t guarantee they’re not treated, assume they are.
+RONA, Home Hardware, Home Depot, Lowe’s, Sheridan Nurseries and Art Knapp are just some of the larger retailers who have publicly pledged to label and/or phase out bee-killing neonics.
+However, this process will likely take a few years, so you must still be wary while purchasing plants this season – if a retailer can’t guarantee their plants are neonic free – don’t buy them!